|

 I wanted was to be embraced by the water

 again.
-I so longed to once again get in contact with
+I so longed to once again get in

-that amazing feeling of simultaneous
+contact with that amazing feeling of

-calmness and fulfilment – a
+simultaneous calmness and fulfilment – a

-feeling like a close to
+feeling like a close to God experience, a

-God experience, a feeling rising inside of me
+feeling rising inside of me whenever I

-move on, deeper and deeper, until I was so
+just wanted to move on, go deeper and deeper,

-far away from the shore I could no longer
+until I was so far away from the shore I

-scorpion could turn up anywhere!
-And there I
+turn up any-fucking-where!
+And there I woke

-woke up, having this strange double feeling
+up, having this strange double feeling of

-of being really scared and really calm and
+being really scared and really calm and

 relaxed, both at the same time.
 I glanced at